nesi/hpc_training/_lessons/maui-and-mahuika/08-slurm.md

 Even though hyperthreading is enabled, resources will by default be allocated to jobs and their tasks at the level of a physical core, so two different jobs or job tasks will not share a physical core.
 For example, a job requesting resources for three threads will be allocated two full physical cores.

 **Important:** Hyperthreading can be beneficial for some codes, but it can also degrade performance in other cases.
 We therefore recommend to run a small test job with and without hyperthreading to determine the best choice.

+### Requesting memory

+Due to hyperthreading being enabled, a non-hyperthreaded job will use twice as many _logical_ CPUs as it has threads, and so the value given to `--mem-per-cpu` should be half of what it would have been on Pan.
+On an ordinary Mahuika compute node there is 3 GB available per physical core, so 1.5 GB per logical core.

 ### Accounting for CPUs, Memory, and GPUs